 We are a non-profit making organisation and a registered charity run by an elected voluntary committee of, in the main, parents and carers of the children currently attending pre-school.
 Our aims underpin our philosophy of providing a service run by the community for the community

 Located in the heart of the village in a permanent position on the same site as Harrold Primary Academy, we have our own outdoor play area and operate full day care.
-Currently due to COVID and the amount of people allowed on the school site at one time, our hours are 8.30am until 12.30pm Monday and 8.30am until 2.30pm Tuesday to Friday, linking the morning (8.30am until 11.30am) and afternoon sessions (12.00 until 2.30pm) with an optional lunch club (11.30am to 12.30pm) to extend the morning session.
+Currently due to COVID and the amount of people allowed on the school site at one time, our hours are 8.30am until 12.30pm Monday and 8.30am until 2.30pm Tuesday to Friday, linking the morning (8.30am until 11.30am) with an optional lunch club (11.30am to 12.30pm) to extend the morning session.

-The term after their third birthday, children are offered the Nursery Education Grant of 15 hours (five sessions), which can be spread out across the week enabling flexibility.
+The term after their third birthday, children are offered the Nursery Education Grant of 15 hours (five sessions),or funded code for 30 hours which can be spread out across the week enabling flexibility.

 We have spaces for children from the age of two and a half and offer places in line with the two-year-old funding scheme aimed at low income families and looked-after children.